katieshakman/DataSciClubCUMC/README.md

   6. Visualize the results.

-## Project 3: Implement a random forest and use it as part of an ongoing DS competition.
+## Future Project Idea: Implement a random forest and try using it to categorize my neural recordings by stimulus type.
-  * Language: Matlab.
-  * Data: From an open DS competition.